 Bertha is another Saluki that is cream.
 However Bertha does not have an e/e genotype, or even a single e allele.
 Her genotype at MC1R is EG/EG. Bertha has an ay allele, so is not grizzle.

 We do not know why Pansy is cream and not a darker shade of red.
 But in some ways Bertha is even more puzzling since she is not e/e.
 However, she does have an ay allele.
 There must be another gene, yet undiscovered, that causes cream in Saluki.
 In Afghans, dogs with e/e or with an E or EM or EG allele can all be cream.
 This seems to also be true in Saluki.

 The second genetic mechanism for a reddish coat is having an ay allele at the A locus or ASIP gene and also being ky/ky at the K locus or beta defensin 103 gene, and at least one E or EM allele at the MC1R gene.
 Such dogs can have a few black hairs on their body and can have some black tipped hairs, especially as pups.
-Among the 15 Saluki for which genotyping has been done thus far, the ay allele was not common.
+Among the 15 Saluki in the initial study, the ay allele was not common.